 While it’s not a plain text tool, Nextcloud is how I synchronize my plain text files between my laptop, phone, and tablet.
 On my phone and tablet, I use the Nextcloud mobile app and have the Notes app installed as well.

-Speaking of mobile, when I want to write on my tablet I use an editor called Markor.
+Speaking of mobile, when I want to write on my phone I use an editor called Markor.
 It supports plain text and Markdown, and I can use it to collect bookmarks and create task lists.
-I’ll be looking at Markor in a bit more detail in an upcoming article.
+I examine Markor in a bit of detail in this article.

-If I need to view, create, or edit my Org mode files on my phone or tablet, I use Orgzly.
+If I need to view, create, or edit my Org mode files on my phone, I use Orgzly.
 While it doesn’t quite mimic the Org mode experience in Emacs, Orgzly does a good job as an editor.
 Plus, I can synchronize my Org mode files with Nextcloud, which makes a world of difference.

 Do you read The Monday Kickoff (my weekly collection of links to interesting articles)?
 If you do, then you know that it’s published using Write.as.
 I discussed Write.as in a recent article, but I have to say once again that it’s a simple and fast way to publish a no-frills blog or website.